Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Related Works

-These approaches demonstrate that robust fetal brain segmentation can be achieved through a combination of advanced data augmentation, diverse multi-site training datasets, and carefully curated annotations.
-While such strategies are valid and have proven effective, they often rely on extensive data resources that may not be readily available in many research or clinical settings.
-In contrast, our work aims to benchmark a more constrained yet common scenario: how to train models that generalize well when relying solely on publicly available, single-domain datasets with standard annotation quality.
-We focus on understanding the limitations of this setting and identifying effective solutions that can support generalization in the absence of large, curated training sets.
+These studies show that high performance can be achieved through extensive data augmentation, the inclusion of diverse multi-site data, and expert-curated labels.
+Yet, such resources are not always available.
+In contrast, our work investigates a more common and resource-constrained scenario: \textbf{how to train fetal brain segmentation models that generalize well when using only public data from a single-domain with standard annotation quality}.
+We aim to characterize the limitations of this setting and propose practical strategies that enhance generalization in data-scarce environments.